Katie Cassidy: Acting career

 In 2003, Cassidy made her television and acting debut appearing in an episode of the Lifetime drama series The Division.
-Cassidy has continued to guest appear in television shows such as Celebrity Apprentice 4, Listen Up! and New Girl.
-In 2005, Cassidy appeared in a recurring role on The WB's series 7th Heaven over the course of four episodes.
+Cassidy has continued to guest appear in television shows such as Celebrity Apprentice 4, Listen Up and New Girl.
+In 2005, Cassidy appeared in a recurring role on The WB's series 7th Heaven throughout four episodes.
 That same year, she also appeared on the UPN teen drama series Sex, Love & Secrets.

 In 2006, Cassidy made her film debut as Tiffany Madison in the horror film When a Stranger Calls.
 Cassidy has gone on to have notable supporting roles in films Click, Taken and Live!.

 In February 2006, Cassidy was cast as Kelli Presley in the Dimension Films horror-slasher film Black Christmas, a remake of the 1974 film.
 The film centers on an escaped maniac who returns to his childhood home on Christmas Eve, which is now a sorority house, and one by one kills all of the sorority sisters.
 The film was released on December 15, 2006 to negative reviews from critics.
 The film was a moderate success, making over $50 million worldwide.

 In 2007, Cassidy appeared on The CW's supernatural drama series Supernatural.
 Cassidy played the role of Ruby, a demon.
 Making her debut in the show's third season, Cassidy appeared in six episodes.
 In 2008, though her character returned for the show's fourth season, Cassidy was replaced by actress Genevieve Cortese.

 In October 2008, Variety announced Cassidy had been cast on the CBS horror mystery limited series Harper's Island.
 Cassidy portrayed the role of Patricia "Trish" Wellington, a bride-to-be.
 The series centered on a group of family and friends who gather for a wedding on an island known for its sinister past full of gruesome murders.
 In each episode, at least one character is killed off.
 Cassidy and her fellow cast members were not told about their characters' deaths until the day they received a script.
-The series premiered on April 9, 2009 to 10.21 million viewers.
+The series premiered on April 9, 2009, to 10.21 million viewers.
 Despite ratings failing to maintain the pilot's success, CBS aired the remainder of the series with the series finale airing on July 11, 2009.